andrewgr/missing_validators/README.md

       validates :latitude, latitude: true
     end

-RSpec matcher is not available yet.
+RSpec matcher is also available for your convenience:

+    describe Coordinate do
+      it { should ensure_valid_latitude_format_of(:latitude) }
+    end

 ### LongitudeValidator